October 10, 2013 (Updated: May 4, 2023)

 Bring them Over to Your Side

 Fact: people love talking about themselves.
 Who could blame them when they’re so awesome?
 If someone in your industry just released a new study or book, invite to talk about their ideas in an interview or webinar.
-As you talk to them, they’ll review the concepts discussed in their book or study and your audience gets to learn from the horse’s mouth.
+As you talk to them, they’ll review the concepts discussed in their book or study, which you can use to refresh pre-existing content and give your audience the info straight from the horse’s mouth.

 Not only is this an awesome way to take advantage of pre-existing content, it also gives you a chance to network.
 You’re able to build face to face connections with industry leaders.
 These connections lead to collaborations and partnerships and business.
 Which, at the end of the day, isn’t that why you’re blogging?